Copper76/FightDemo/README.md

 - RMB to counter (not implemented)
 ### traditional combat related
 - MIDDLE MOUSE BUTTON to toggle locking
-- RMB to Heavy Attack
+- RMB to Heavy Attack (not implemented)

 ## Tools
 - Unreal 5.4